-On December 1, 2010, the Company entered into a new employment agreement with Mr. Sinha to replace the prior employment agreement, which was to expire by its terms on December 31, 2010.
-Pursuant to the new employment agreement, Mr. Sinha continues to serve as Chief Operating Officer of the Company for a term commencing on January 1, 2011 and expiring on December 31, 2013, unless sooner terminated in accordance with the terms of the agreement.
-Commencing January 1, 2011, Mr. Sinha's annual base salary increased to and will remain \$575,000 for the remaining term of the agreement.
-Pursuant to his employment agreement, Mr. Sinha receives a monthly automobile allowance of \$1,750.
-The employment agreement also provides that the Company will pay term life insurance premiums on his behalf of approximately \$3,500 per year.
-In addition, Mr. Sinha's new employment agreement provides for a grant of 52,500 shares of the Company's Common Stock, subject to certain restrictions (the number of shares indicated having been adjusted for a May 31, 2011 three-for-two stock split effected as a stock dividend).
+Awadhesh Sinha.
+On December 1, 2010, the Company entered into an employment agreement with Mr. Sinha to replace the prior employment agreement, which was to expire by its terms on December 31, 2010.
+Pursuant to the December 1, 2010 employment agreement, Mr. Sinha continued to serve as Chief Operating Officer of the Company for a term that commenced on January 1, 2011 and expired on December 31, 2013, with an annual base salary of \$575,000 for the term of the agreement.
+The December 1, 2010 employment agreement provided Mr. Sinha with a monthly automobile allowance of \$1,750 and obligated the Company to pay term life insurance premiums on his behalf of approximately \$3,500 per year.
+The agreement also provided for a grant of 78,750 shares of the Company's Common Stock (the number of shares indicated having been adjusted for three-for-two stock splits effected as a stock dividend, which occurred on May 31, 2011 and October 1, 2013), subject to certain restrictions.
 These restricted shares of Common Stock were issued to Mr. Sinha on December 1, 2010 under the 2006 Plan.
-The restricted Common Stock will vest in three annual installments of 17,500 shares commencing on the first anniversary of the grant date.
-Mr. Sinha's new employment agreement provides that additional compensation and bonuses, if any, will be paid to him at the absolute discretion of the Board of Directors.
-Bonuses and other incentive-based compensation paid to Mr. Sinha are subject to recovery by the Company in the event of a determination that such compensation was based upon materially inaccurate financial statements.
+The restricted Common Stock will vest in three annual installments of 26,250 shares commencing on the first anniversary of the grant date.
+The December 1, 2010 employment agreement provided that additional compensation and bonuses, if any, would be paid to Mr. Sinha at the absolute discretion of the Board of Directors.